 HTC Computing

 The majority of the user support teams highlighted the importance of providing easy to access generic computing services.
-LTOS users often are interested in computing capacity to run their own scientific code, using their submission frameworks (e.g. scripts) which they were using n local computing resources until they needed to scale up the available capacity and applied for resources in EGI.
-To achieve this result, users could be given either access to a command-line interface or to a generic enough user interface both accessed using username/password-like credentials.
+LTOS users often are interested in computing capacity to run their own scientific code, using their submission frameworks (e.g. scripts) which they were using on local computing resources until they needed to scale up the available capacity and applied for resources in EGI.
+To achieve this result, users could be given either access to a command-line interface or to a generic enough user interface, both accessed using username/password-like credentials.

 NGI France has been providing DIRAC for their long tail of science users, with good feedbacks.
 DIRAC is a workload management system with pilot jobs introduced by the DIRAC project is now widely used by various communities as main tool for computing task submission.
 Through the web interface of DIRAC users can submit one or multiple computing tasks, monitor their status and retrieve outputs.
 DIRAC offers also command-line clients.

-Other NGIs such as NGI CZ allow users to access with username/password machines where batch submission is enabled to the local clusters.
+Other NGIs, such as NGI CZ, allow users to access with username/password machines where batch submission is enabled to the local clusters.

 Cloud computing

-LTOS users are using GUI to manage cloud resources. cloud management framework GUI, for example Open Nebula, or cloud broker to multiple sites.
+Based on the answers provided to the survey, LTOS users are using GUI to manage cloud resources.
+Users are both accessing directly the site cloud management framework GUI, for example Open Nebula, or using a cloud broker to use resources from multiple sites.

-NGI France reports the use of slipstream, a cloud broker, to allow LTOS users to instantiate virtual multiple cloud sites.
+NGI France reports the use of slipstream, a cloud broker, to allow LTOS users to instantiate virtual machines across multiple cloud sites.

-users have access to general-purpose virtual machine images, where they can install their applications and use the virtual machine, or multiple virtual machines to run it.
+In terms of virtual machines images, users have access to general-purpose virtual machine images, where they can install their applications and use the virtual machine, or multiple virtual machines, to run it.

 Discipline specific services